Handrail Code Requirements For A Correct Glass Railing Install

 Local Standards and Requirements

-- A glass railing system improperly specified or installed may lead to a tremendous liability if an accident should occur.
+A glass railing system improperly specified or installed may lead to an enormous liability claim if an accident occurs.
 If an inspector determines a project doesn’t meet appropriate codes, the installer may be forced to repair, correct, or change the design or product at their own expense.

-- Determine whether tempered laminated glass should be used.
+- Determine if tempered laminated glass should be used

-- Be familiar with American Society for Testing and Materials (ASTM) standards for edge tolerance.
+- Familiarize yourself with American Society for Testing and Materials (ASTM) standards for edge tolerance

 Tempered Laminated Glass vs. Monolithic Tempered Glass

-This IBC requirement originated due to several instances in which monolithic glass railing was breaking and injury occurred.
+This IBC requirement originated due to several instances in which monolithic glass railing was breaking.
 The primary cause of failure was nickel-sulfide inclusions within the panel or unprotected edges.